 Despite the relaxed atmosphere, the nightlife scene here is lively, with lots of bars and restaurants around town to choose from.
-Puerto Vallarta is just 30 minutes away if you're looking for something more upscale – but that's not why you came to Sayulita.
+Puerto Vallarta is just an hour away if you're looking for something more upscale – but that's not why you came to Sayulita.
 Here, travelers mix with locals without the bustle experienced elsewhere in Mexico.

-Around town you'll find cafes offering delicious breakfasts, local menus reading tropical Mexican food, nachos, chicken wings and seafood platters, some of the best burritos in the world, and many beachfront vendors where you can watch the sunset over dinner.
+Around town you'll find cafes offering delicious breakfasts, local menus featuring tropical Mexican food, nachos, chicken wings, and seafood platters, some of the best burritos in the world, and many beachfront vendors where you can watch the sunset over dinner.

 Take a quiet walk, play in the surf, or relax on the beaches in Sayulita.
-Playa de los Muertos is safe for swimming and ideal for families, Carricitos Beach is ideal for surfers with large waves, climb on the rocks at Patzcuaro Beach, explore the jungle surrounding the private beach at Playa Las Cuevas, or go for an adventure at Malpasos Beach.
+Playa de los Muertos is safe for swimming and ideal for families.
+Carricitos Beach is ideal for surfers, with large waves.
+Or you can climb on the rocks at Patzcuaro Beach, or hike through the jungle to pristine, secluded Playa Las Cuevas and Malpasos Beach.
+(Swimming is not recommended at Las Cuevas and Malpasos due to the riptides.)

 Sayulita has multiple festivals and events happening year-round.